determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 -  ``custom`` Experiment: This experiment contains the trials referenced above whose results are reported back to the search runner.

-Initially, a one-step profiling trial is created to gather information regarding the model and computational resources.
+Initially, a profiling trial is created to gather information regarding the model and computational resources.
 The search runner experiment takes this initial profiling information and creates a series of trials to search for the DS settings which optimize ``FLOPS_per_gpu``, ``throughput`` (samples/second), or latency timing information.
 The results of all such trials can be viewed in the ``custom`` experiment above.
 The search is informed both by the initial profiling trial and the results of each subsequent trial, all of whose results are fed back to the search runner.

 *******************
  User Code Changes